ESP32 Web Server Control Servo motor with Arduino IDE

 int positon2 = 0;

-First line defines the baud rate of serial communication and second line attaches the GPIO pin with the object of the servo motor which we created earlier.
+The first line defines the baud rate of serial communication, and the second line attaches the GPIO pin to the object of the servo motor that we created earlier.

 Serial.begin(115200); //define serial communication with baud rate of 115200